sdiehl/wiwinwlh/tutorial.md

 ```

 Now the clever bit, instead writing our generic function over the datatype we
 instead write it over the Rep and then reify the result using ``from``.
-Some for
+So for
 an equivalent version of Haskell's default ``Eq`` that instead uses generic
 deriving we could write: